artefactual-sdps/enduro/docs/src/dev-manual/devel.md

 - Host path: `/path/to/enduro/hack/sampledata/StructB-AM.zip`
 - Object name: `StructB-AM.zip`

-Alternatively, run the following make thing to submit a transfer via the `/package/upload` API via cURL:
+Alternatively, you can submit a transfer using the `/package/upload` API via cURL by running the following make target:

 ```bash
 make upload-sample-transfer